overflowy/chat-key/README.md

-# chat-key
+# ChatKey 🚀
 Supercharge your productivity with ChatGPT and AutoHotkey